Dharanish31/TaskMaster/README.md

 # TaskMaster
-This project is an event management system that allows users to browse available events, make reservations, and cancel their bookings.
+This project is an Task management system that allows users to browse available events, make reservations, and cancel their bookings.
 This repository is a group project in the course of "Special Topics in Web Programming"

 🔹 Tech Stack